liquidprompt/liquidprompt/docs/theme/included/powerline.rst

    :type: array<int>
    :value: (250, 236, 0, 0, 7, 0)

-   Color for the VCS section if the repo is clean.
+   Color for the VCS section if the repository is clean.

 .. attribute:: POWERLINE_VCS_DIRTY_COLOR
    :type: array<int>
    :value: (220, 236, 0, 0, 3, 0)

-   Color for the VCS section if the repo is not clean.
+   Color for the VCS section if the repository is not clean.

 .. attribute:: POWERLINE_VCS_STASH_COLOR
    :type: array<int>